Court Reporter

 Court Reporter Resume Keywords and Skills (Hard Skills)

 Here are the keywords and skills that appear most frequently on recent Court Reporter job postings.
 In other words, these are the most sought after skills by recruiters and hiring managers.
-So try to include them on your resume where possible.
+Go to Sample Templates ↓ below to see how to include them on your resume.

 • Court Reporting